 The Honeywell was again one of the low scorers in our operating cost metric.
 Its estimated lifetime cost came out to a whopping $771.
 Only two models were more expensive.
-That high cost starts with the list price, which is quite high at $300.
+That high cost starts with the list price.
 It was also the most power hungry of the models we tested, gobbling up 0.065 kWh of electricity for each hour of operation.
 Assuming average electricity rates this works out to $34.16 every year.
 The filters are actually relatively cheap, lasting one year and costing just $60.

 The Honeywell True HEPA Allergen Remover is a great performer, but a relatively loud fan and high price make the Coway a better choice for most people seeking top notch performance.